You can complete your degree, online and on your time. We can help.

 Apply now for admission to UWGB in 2018

 Most importantly, we encourage you to reach out to an advisor.
 Our advisors are specifically trained to work with online, transfer and returning adult students and can assist you in navigating the admissions process for your particular circumstances.

 We are also happy to provide some general admission information and hints below.

-If you have earned at least 15 transferrable credits, you would be reviewed as a transfer student.
-During your review process, we would need official copies of your transcripts from all institutions (colleges, universities, technical colleges, community colleges) you have attended.
+If you have earned at least 15 transferrable credits, you will be reviewed as a transfer student.
+During your review process, we will need official copies of your transcripts from all institutions (colleges, universities, technical colleges, community colleges) you have attended.

 This statement is critical and will factor strongly into your admission to the University.
 Grammar, spelling and content are important.
 Think carefully about what is bringing you – or bringing you back – to UW-Green Bay.
 Please take the time to tell us about: